-Jazz Alley announces first concert since coronavirus shutdown, state says not so fast
+Jazz Alley announces first concert since coronavirus shutdown; state says not so fast

 Owner John Dimitriou said Friday he believed that because Jazz Alley is licensed as a restaurant, it is allowed to resume its dinner-and-a-show business while following the reopening guidelines for restaurants.

-“We have taken plenty of precautions to make it COVID-compatible and I think that we’ll be just fine,” Dimitriou said.
+“We have taken plenty of precautions to make it COVID-compatible, and I think that we’ll be just fine,” Dimitriou said.

 However, Mike Faulk, Inslee’s deputy communications director, wrote in an email Friday afternoon that the governor’s Safe Start plan does not currently permit restaurants to have live entertainment in Phase 2.
 But that could change.
-Inslee’s policy advisors are working on guidance for allowing live entertainment in restaurants, though there’s no timeline for when that will be ready, according to Faulk.
+Inslee’s policy advisers are working on guidance for allowing live entertainment in restaurants, though there’s no timeline for when that will be ready, according to Faulk.

 Dimitriou said guidance he received from Public Health — Seattle & King County during a webinar with a hospitality trade association last month indicated restaurants could resume live music in the restaurant reopening phase.
 On Friday morning, a Public Health spokesperson deferred to state officials on the reopening guidelines for live music.